-While most apps and social media platforms collect your data to personalize advertising campaigns, there are also individuals who use the information for more nefarious purposes, such as selling your data on the dark web, sending ransomware, malware or even just learning more about you to create well-researched phishing attacks or for identity theft.
+Most apps and social media platforms collect your data to personalize advertising campaigns.
+There are also individuals who use the information for more nefarious purposes, such as selling your data on the dark web, sending ransomware, malware or even just learning more about you to create well-researched phishing attacks or for identity theft.

 Mobile devices are portable, meaning that they’ve carried around with the individual most of the time.
-They also have other attributes such as GPS, cameras, microphones, and more, which can paint a very clear picture of you when combined with the other data collected on your phone.
+They also have other attributes such as GPS, cameras, microphones, and more.
+These attributes can paint a very clear picture of you when combined with the other data collected on your phone.

 For example, if your GPS is always on, a cybercriminal can use location tracking to see where you go, which shops you visit, what doctors you see, and even where you spend the night.
 Nobody wants this amount of personal information readily available.

 By tracking the IP of your device, every search query you type and the website you visit can become visible.
 Unless you frequently clear your cookies, cache, and browsing history (all three, not just one of these), people can even go back into your search history to see what you were looking at weeks back.

 Keeping all this in mind, it’s understandable why businesses don’t want these public platforms on corporate devices.
 But how do you manage this if an individual uses their device for work?

 Protecting data privacy on phones is not just for convenience.
 It is a requirement.
 Businesses have to ensure that they put the appropriate measures to protect the privacy of their employees and their consumers.
 If a data leak or breach occurs, it can have extremely detrimental effects on a business.
 Some of the negative effects for businesses following a data breach include: